(Original article 1/5/2017)

 Runes were carried wherever German tribes and Vikings travelled.

-A little later, in the beginning of the 5th century the runes were introduced to British Islands and the Netherland.
+A little later, at the beginning of the 5th century, the runes were introduced to the British Islands and the Netherland.
 To Iceland and Greenland runes were taken by the Vikings.
 A few runic texts have been found in Finland, too.
 The texts found in Finland are dated to the latter half of the Viking Age at earliest (11th century)

 The majority of runic inscriptions is from Scandinavia, including runestones.
 There are about 6500 inscriptions from Sweden (most of them are runestones), about 1500 from Norway (about 670 of which are late inscriptions from Bryggen in Bergen) and over 800 from Denmark.
 200 inscriptions have been found in Britain and the rest of the finds is mainly from Northern parts of Continental Europe.

 Runes had their own names and symbolic meanings, that have been documented long after they were invented.

 On what kinds of objects the runic inscriptions were made?

 Most of the early objects with the inscriptions are made of metal, but some of them are of wood or bone.
 A remarkable group of objects is bracteates.
 Bracteates are round metal plates that imitate coins but have the image only on one side.
 These were made particularly in Denmark in the 5th and 6th centuries out of gold.
 Often they are hoard finds that can be offerings or grave finds.

 In addition to bracteates, inscriptions were often made on brooches.
 Other objects are parts of belts, rings, coins, containers or boxes, urns, pieces of wood or bone and spindle whorls.
 Weapons inscribed can be battle knives, spearheads and swords.
 The large part of the inscriptions can be found on big runestones that are usually from the later phase.

 What kinds of inscriptions were made on the objects?